A List of Enchanting Michigan Waterfalls to Visit Year Round

 A scenic half-mile hike from the parking lot takes you to these falls in Grand Marais on the park's easternmost edge.
 You'll hike along the flowing water as the falls drop 75 feet over sandstone cliffs and flow down to an agate-dotted beach at the base of a towering dune.

-Sailing out onto Lake Superior via Pictured Rocks Boat Cruises Inc. is the best way to see Spray Falls plunge almost 70 feet over sandstone cliffs and to also learn about and soak in the backdrop of the deep greens, turquoise, yellows and reds from minerals in the rock.
-You can also reach the falls through a three-mile round-trip North Country Trail hike from the trailhead at Little Beaver Lake campground, a stretch that includes some of the state's prettiest views.
+Sailing out onto Lake Superior via Pictured Rocks Boat Cruises is the best way to see Spray Falls plunge almost 70 feet over sandstone cliffs and to also learn about and soak in the backdrop of the deep greens, turquoise, yellows and reds from minerals in the rock.
+You can also reach the falls through a three-mile round-trip North Country National Scenic Trail hike from the trailhead at Little Beaver Lake Campground, a stretch that includes some of the state's prettiest views.

 Easy to access and fun to photograph, Wagner is reached through a short walk through the woods.
 In spring, Marsh Marigolds bloom along the creek's edge, and in fall, surrounding trees make for a gorgeous fall foliage vista.